beginning of content

 Key facts

-- Necrotising enterocolitis (NEC) is when parts of the bowel tissue become inflamed and die.
+• Necrotising enterocolitis (NEC) happens when parts of the bowel tissue get inflamed and die.

-- Giving your baby breast milk rather than formula is a proven way to reduce the risk of NEC.
+• Feeding your baby breast milk instead of formula helps to reduce the chances of NEC.

-- To diagnose NEC, your baby's doctor will examine your baby, do blood tests and order an x-ray of your baby's abdomen (tummy).
+• To diagnose NEC, your baby's doctor will examine your baby, do blood tests and take an x-ray of your baby's abdomen (tummy).

-- If your baby has NEC, their doctor will stop your baby's feeds and all oral medicines, give your baby IV fluids and antibiotics, and consider whether your baby needs surgery.
+• If your baby has NEC, their doctor will stop your baby's feeds and medicine by mouth — and will give your baby fluids and antibiotics through a vein (IV), and consider whether your baby needs surgery.

-Necrotising enterocolitis (NEC) is when parts of the bowel tissue become inflamed and die.
-NEC may affect only the innermost lining of the bowel or the entire thickness of the bowel wall.
-It may also affect varying amounts of bowel.
+Necrotising enterocolitis (NEC) happens when some parts of the bowel tissue become inflamed and die.
+NEC may affect just the inside lining of the bowel or the whole thickness of the bowel wall.
+It may also affect different parts of the bowel.

 NEC is the most common gastro-intestinal emergency in newborn babies.
 Around 9 in 10 babies with NEC are preterm babies (babies born before 37 weeks of pregnancy).

 Babies born with a low birthweight are also more likely to get NEC.
-The lower the birth weight, the higher the likelihood of getting NEC.
+The lower the birth weight, the higher the chance of getting NEC.

-Around 1 in 3 babies who have NEC will die from it.
+Around 1 in 3 babies with NEC will die from it.
 Of the babies that survive NEC, around 1 in 4 will have long term medical problems because of NEC.

-Babies with NEC receive treatment in the neonatal intensive unit (NICU) for specialised care.
-You and your baby may need to transfer to a larger hospital if there is no NICU in the hospital, or birthing unit, where your baby is born.
+Babies with NEC will get specialised care in the neonatal intensive care unit (NICU).
+You and your baby may need to transfer to a larger hospital if the hospital or birthing unit where your baby is born doesn’t have a NICU.

 What are the symptoms of NEC?

-The symptoms of NEC can vary, but they can be divided into gastro-intestinal symptoms and more general symptoms and signs.
+The symptoms of NEC can vary, but they can be divided into gastro-intestinal symptoms and more general symptoms.

 The gastro-intestinal symptoms include: